Step 2. Stop filing income tax forms

 Avoid the same fate as Judge Kroupa, watch this short video below!

-And for those who PAY to have their CONFESSION forms filed for them:
+And for those who PAY to have their CONFESSION trap forms filed for them:

 Before you file, ask these questions of your bookkeeper, accountant, CPA, Enrolled Agent, tax attorney, etc. who you are PAYING to aid you in your confession to the IRS: https://livefreenow.org/eye-opening-education/questions-to-ask-your-tax-professional/

-Your odds of being struck by lightning in any given year are more than twice as high as your odds of being sent to prison for not filing 1040 tax confession forms.
+Your odds of being sent to prison for FILING are 8 times higher, and your odds of being STRUCK BY LIGHTNING in any given year are 2 times higher, than your odds of being sent to prison for NOT filing 1040 tax confession trap forms.

 Due to the incarceration rate trending downward quickly before the IRS stopped publishing that data and removed it from their website, and also because the IRS surely used their best cases for their "Example List", the odds we have calculated of a non-filer being sentenced to prison in any given year are probably even lower than stated.